cockroachdb/docs/cockroachcloud/cloud-sso-sql.md

 Welcome to the cockroach SQL interface...
 ~~~

-## Support for tokens with incompatible subject names
+## Support for tokens with SQL-incompatible subject names

 Some token issuers create tokens with a `subject` that isn’t a valid SQL username, for example starting with a number.

 You can accomodate this with **user name mapping**, by maping the third party subjects to valid SQL usernames.

 To do this, set the `server.identity_map.configuration` cluster setting appropriately with the map name equal to the issuer of the token you wish the map to apply to.
-See https://www.postgresql.org/docs/current/auth-username-maps.html for more details of the syntax of this field.
+See the [PostgreSQL  user name maps documentation](https://www.postgresql.org/docs/current/auth-username-maps.html) for full details of the syntax of this field.

 When connecting to the cluster, make sure the username in your connection string matches the *mapped to* username, not the subject of the token.